adabuleanu/terraform-aws-app-ha/Readme.md

 #### Requirements

 With terraform we only create the infrastructure specific for resolving this problem.
-The other infrastructure components (VPC, Route53, ACM) are not created, instead they are referenced (see `terraform/data.tf` for more details).
+The other infrastructure components (VPC, Route53, ACM) are not created, instead they are referenced (see `terraform/data.tf` and `terraform/vars.tf` for more details).
 In a production scenario you will have different modules to create components and this is the desired workflow.

 You also need to update the `terraform/state.tf` file with the desired configuration like S3 bucket.